 Data types

-Before creating and using tables, database administrators need to plan table structures and data types according to business requirements.
-To ensure efficient data storage and optimized queries, administrators should follow these principles:
+Before creating and using tables, database administrators need to plan the table structure and data types based on business requirements.
+To ensure efficient data storage and query optimization, administrators should follow these principles:

-- Normalize table structure: Design table structures reasonably to minimize data redundancy and improve query efficiency.
+- Normalize the table structure: Design the table structure reasonably to minimize data redundancy and improve query efficiency.

-- Choose appropriate SQL data types: Select the most suitable SQL data type for each column to reduce storage space and increase query speed.
+- Select appropriate SQL data types: Choose the most suitable SQL data type for each column to reduce storage space and improve query speed.

 Common SQL data types include: